India-Oman Economic and Commercial

 The economic and commercial relations between India and Oman are robust and buoyant.
-Bilateral trade during FY 2020-2021 stood at USD 5.4432 billion.
-Bilateral trade for the year 2021-2022 reached US$ 9.988 billion and for the year 2022-2023 (Apr-Jan) reached US$ 10.659 billion.
+Bilateral trade during FY 2023-24 reached US$ 8.947 billion and and for the FY 2024-25 reached US$ 10.613 billion.
 Investment flows, both ways, have been robust, as reflected in numerous joint ventures, established both in India and Oman.
-There are over 6000 India-Oman joint ventures in Oman with estimated investment of over US$ 7.5 billion.
+There are over 6,000 India-Oman joint ventures in Oman with estimated investment of over US$ 776 million.
 Indian companies have emerged as leading investors in Oman, particularly at Sohar and Salalah Free Zones.
+The cumulative FDI equity inflow from Oman to India during April 2000 to March 2025 is US$ 605.57 million.

 India-Oman Bilateral Trade